- Photos & Map

 - Start: Hohbiel, Belalp

-The hike first leads to Bruchegg, and from here you take the chairlift up to Hohbiel.
-Now it takes about one and a half hours to walk across alpine meadows to the ridge and up to the Sparrhorn.
-The ascent presents no great difficulties and is also suitable for children who are sure-footed.
+The hike first leads to Bruchegg, from where you take the chairlift up to Hohbiel.
+Then it goes in about one and a half hours over alpine meadows to the ridge and up to Sparrhorn.
+The ascent poses no great difficulties and is also suitable for sure-footed children.

-From the summit of the Sparrhorn at 3021 metres above sea level, a panoramic view opens up: The jags of the Fusshörner are within reach, further down the Oberaletsch glacier can be seen and in the distance the four-thousand-metre peaks of the Matterhorn, Weisshorn, Dom and Monte Rosa, among others, can be seen.
+From the summit of Sparrhorn at 3021 m above sea level, a panoramic view opens up: the peaks of the Fusshörner are almost within reach, further down the Oberaletsch Glacier can be seen, and in the distance, among others, the four-thousanders Matterhorn, Weisshorn, Dom, and Monte Rosa can be seen.

 Good to know